 Third-person gender pronouns are words that take the place of gendered nouns (i.e. “she/he/they”).
 For example, assuming Sarah uses they/them/theirs pronouns, we can say, "Sarah works at their job until 5:00."

 Pronouns are a direct extension of our identities, namely our genders.
 Referring to individuals with the correct pronouns is one of many ways we communicate respect and warmth to everyone across the gender spectrum.
 Stating your pronouns openly in your signature, on your online name, and in introductions(for example “I am Rachel, and I use the she/her/hers series, it’s nice to meet you.”) communicates your awareness of these topics and your dedication to respecting everyone’s identities.
-This is an important way to embody the Reform Movement’s tenet of actively welcoming all people.
+This is an important way to embody the Reform Movement’s tenet of actively affirming people from underrepresented backgrounds.

 WHAT ARE SOME OF THE MOST COMMONLY USED THIRD-PERSON PRONOUNS?